-- 97. The discussion about whether rollover relief applies in the context of the previous situation (see from [38]) also largely applies to this situation. - 98.
-One practical difference is that in this situation, where the transfer is from the LTC to one or more of the LTC owners, it is more likely that the LTC and the LTC owners will have been associated for two years before the date of transfer.
-Therefore, rollover relief will be more common in this situation than the previous one. - 99.
+- 101. The discussion about whether rollover relief applies in the context of the previous situation (see from [41]) also largely applies to this situation. - 102.
+One practical difference is that in this situation, where the transfer is from the LTC to one or more of the LTC owners, it may be more likely that the LTC and the LTC owners will have been associated for two years before the date of transfer.
+Therefore, rollover relief may be more common in this situation than the previous one. - 103.
 Where the requirements for rollover relief are met, the following rollover relief applies.